TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/CoreFormats/Midi.md

 Additional information:

-- Notes get forced as HOPOs (hammer-ons/pull-offs) automatically if they are close enough to the previous note, unless they are the same lane as the previous note, or are a chord.
+- Notes must get set as HOPOs (hammer-ons/pull-offs) automatically if they are close enough to the previous note, unless they are the same lane as the previous note, or are a chord.
-  - In .mid, the default threshold is a 1/12th step (though sources elsewhere say the threshold is, assuming a 480 tick resolution, a 1/16th (120 ticks) step or 170 ticks instead of 160, but the currently accepted threshold is a 1/12th step (160 ticks)).
+  - In .mid, the default threshold is a 1/12th step (though sources elsewhere say the threshold is, assuming a 480 tick resolution, a 1/16th (120 ticks) step or 170 ticks instead of 160, but the currently accepted threshold is a 1/12th step).
 This can be changed through the song.ini tag `hopo_frequency`.
   - Notes can be forced as either strums or HOPOs using the Force Strum and Force HOPO markers.
 Both single notes and chords can be forced, and it is possible to create same-fret consecutive HOPOs (both single and chord) through forcing.
+    - (TODO: Figure out which gets precedence and note it here)
-- In .mid, sustains shorter than a 1/12th step should be cut off and turned into a normal note.
-This can be changed using the `sustain_cutoff_threshold` song.ini tag.
+- Sustains shorter than a 1/12th step must be cut off and turned into a normal note.
 This allows charters using a DAW to not have to make their notes 1 tick long in order for it to not be a sustain.
+  - This can be changed using the `sustain_cutoff_threshold` song.ini tag, though this is mainly meant for game rips where some notes that should be sustains get cut off due to being too short.
 - Trill and tremolo lanes are used to make imprecise/indiscernible trills or fast strumming easier to play.
 They prevent overstrumming and only require you to hit faster than a certain threshold to hit the charted notes.
+- Chords can have individual notes with different lengths.
+These are referred to as extended sustains (start at different times, end at same or different times) and disjoint chords (start at the same time, end at different times)
 - As a note: Some older .mid charts contain notes that are almost on the same position, but not quite.
-Guitar Hero 1/2 and Rock Band have a mechanism to snap notes with a position difference of 10 ticks or less (regardless of resolution) together as a chord, with the position to snap to being the start position of the earliest note within the chord. __This is only noted here in the core document as a note/warning, doing this snapping is not particularly recommended for games since it'll rarely be an issue and sloppy charting should not be encouraged.__
+Guitar Hero 1/2 and Rock Band have a mechanism to snap notes with a position difference of 10 ticks or less (regardless of resolution) together as a chord, with the position to snap to being the start position of the earliest note within the chord. __This is only noted here in the core document as a note/warning, doing this snapping is not particularly recommended for games since it'll rarely be an issue and sloppy charting should not be encouraged, since not all games support this.__
+- For maximum compatibility with programs, the SysEx-based markers for tap notes and open notes should be used when writing charts instead of the note-based markers, as the note-based markers are relatively newer and not supported by much yet.

 #### 5-Fret SysEx Events